zkhechadoorian/ModernDataWarehouseAndAnalytics/README.md

 ### 6. Run EDA Scripts

+All EDA scripts used for SQL reporting are stored in the `report` folder.

 ![alt text](docs/my_notes/eda_steps_analysis.svg)

 * Script Purpose:
     This script creates a new database named '${database_name}Analytics' if it doesn't already exist.
-    It then creates three schemas within the database: 'bronze', 'silver', and 'gold'.
+    It then creates one schema within the database called 'gold'.

 * WARNING:
     Running this script might require you to manually drop the database if it exists due to PostgreSQL's